muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     ------+------------------------+---------------------------------------
     |     | simple collections     | * separate elements in Calendar-*, Geographic-* lits
     ------+------------------------+---------------------------------------
-    ..    | intervals/ranges       | * L1 of conceptual prefix for Interval selectors
+    ..    | intervals/ranges       | * pair separator in Interval/Ivl-Set/Ivl-Bag selectors
-          |                        | * L2 of prefix for Interval-Set/Interval-Bag selectors
-          |                        | * pair separator in Interval/Ivl-Set/Ivl-Bag selectors
+          |                        | * pair separator in Heading literals for ordered attr ranges
     ------+------------------------+---------------------------------------
     %     | tuples/heterogeneous   | * indicates that tuples are featured
-          |                        | * L1 of conceptual prefix for Tuple selectors
-          |                        | * L2 of prefix for Tuple-Array/Relation/Tuple-Bag lits/sels
+          |                        | * not currently used by this grammar
     ------+------------------------+---------------------------------------
     *     | generics/whatever      | * indicates a generic type context
-          |                        | * L1 of prefix for Article literals/selectors
           |                        | * indicates unbounded endpoint in Interval selectors
           | multiplication         | * significand/radix separator in Fraction literals
     ------+------------------------+---------------------------------------
     !     | excuses/but/not        | * indicates that excuses are featured
-          |                        | * L1 of prefix for Excuse literals/selectors
+          |                        | * not currently used by this grammar
     ------+------------------------+---------------------------------------
     $     | identifiers/names      | * indicates identifiers/names are featured
-          |                        | * L1 of prefix for Heading literals
-          |                        | * L1 of prefix for Renaming literals
           |                        | * a triple of this indicates an entity marker
     ------+------------------------+---------------------------------------
     -     | subtraction            | * indicates negative-Integer/Fraction literal